Chad George

 Chad George (born April 30, 1982) is a retired American professional mixed martial artist.
 Chad has fought in the WEC, Bellator, Tachi Palace, BAMMA and many other MMA Organizations.
 He also competes in Brazilian jiu-jitsu and has been featured in Metamoris Challengers, Fight To Win and the Eddie Bravo Invitational.

 In 2017 Chad become the first ever bantamweight Combat Jiu-Jitsu World Champion.

 Chad holds a notable victory over UFC flyweight Kai Kara-France.

-Background

-In 2000 George was a U.S. high school All-American wrestler at Rancho Cordova High School and also has had an accomplished career in Brazilian jiu-jitsu.
-In 2010, George won his first Brazilian IBJJF Jiu-Jitsu (BJJ) no-gi world championship as a blue belt.
-In 2012, George captured the purple belt no-gi world title, and then later in 2014 he won the IBJJF no-gi brown belt world championship.

-In 2016 Chad received his Black Belt in Brazilian Jiu Jitsu.

 Mixed martial arts career

 Early career

 George made his professional MMA debut in April 2005.

 WEC

-In his WEC debut, George defeated John Hosman at WEC 45 on December 19, 2009 via unanimous decision.
+In his WEC debut, George defeated John Hosman at WEC 45 on December 19, 2009, via unanimous decision.

 In his second fight for the promotion, George faced Scott Jorgensen at WEC 47, on March 6, 2010.
 George lost via a standing guillotine choke submission in the first round.

 George next faced Antonio Banuelos at WEC 51 on September 30, 2010.
 George lost the fight by decision and was subsequently released from his contract with Zuffa, LLC after the UFC/WEC merger in December 2010.